Repositioning the home of social change as a vanguard of democracy

 Yesterday

-Change.org is the world’s largest platform for social change, with over 329 million users globally.
-17 years since founding, they needed a more contemporary expression of their brand, one that inspires and invites everyday people, and helps change.org stay ahead in a changing landscape.
+Change.org is the world’s largest platform for social change, with over 550 million users globally.
+After 17 years since founding, they needed a more contemporary expression of their brand—one that could inspire and invite everyday people, while helping Change.org stay ahead in a shifting landscape where participation, access to credible information, and responsiveness from decision-makers are all critical to a healthy democracy.

 Change starts here.